LOCATION TARRANT TX

 Occur on similar landform positions.

 DRAINAGE AND PERMEABILITY: Well drained.
 Permeability is moderately slow.
-Runoff is negligible on 0 to 1 percent slopes, very low on 1 to 3 percent slopes, low on 3 to 5 percent slopes, medium on 5 to 12 percent slopes, high on 12 to 20 percent slopes and very high on 20 to 50 percent slopes.
+Runoff is low on 0 to 1 percent slopes, medium on 1 to 5 percent slopes, high on 5 to 20 percent slopes and very high on 20 to 50 percent slopes.

 USE AND VEGETATION: Mainly rangeland and wildlife habitat.
 The climax plant community is a tall grass savannah with motts of live oak throughout the landscape.
 The dominant grasses are little bluestem and sideoats grama.
 Other grasses include yellow Indiangrass, fall witchgrass, wildrye, green sprangletop, meadow dropseed, cane and pinhole bluestem, hairy grama, Texas wintergrass, curly mesquite and buffalograss.
 Woody plants include live oak, shin oak, evergreen sumac, hackberry, elbowbush, redbud, and white honeysuckle.
 Forbs, such as orange zexmenia, Engelmann daisy, bundleflower, snout bean, and bushsunflower, are present.
 With continued over grazing, the site could potentially deteriorate to a plant population sideoats grama, buffalograss, hairy grama, dropseeds, and the woody plants.
 If this destructive grazing practice continues, the site will deteriorate to a plant population of Ashe juniper, Texas persimmon, live oak, Texas grama, hairy tridens, curly mesquite, threeawns, prairie coneflower, and broomweed.

-DISTRIBUTION AND EXTENT: West-Central Texas and Oklahoma.
-Central Great Plains Winter Wheat and Range Region, LRR-H: MLRA 78A-Rolling Limestone Prairie; MLRA 78B-Central Rolling Red Plains, Western Part; and MLRA 80B-Texas North-Central Prairies.
+DISTRIBUTION AND EXTENT: West-Central Texas.
+Central Great Plains Winter Wheat and Range Region, LRR-H: MLRA 78A-Rolling Limestone Prairie and MLRA 80B-Texas North-Central Prairies.
 Southwest Plateaus and Plains Range and Cotton Region, LLR-I: MLRA 81A-Edwards Plateau, Western Part; MLRA 81B-Edwards Plateau, Central Part; MLRA 81C-Edwards Plateau, Eastern Part.
 Southwestern Prairies Cotton and Forage Region, LLR-J: MLRA 85-Grand Prairie.
 This series is extensive with about 3,400,000 acres.

 MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Temple, Texas